 This limited visibility can be both challenging and time consuming when troubleshooting a problem with an application environment.
 By default the containers are distributed across available Nodes with sufficient resources available, this can make monitoring the technology in those containers difficult because they can be running anywhere and could move if restarted.

 Kubernetes is a great tool for orchestrating containerised applications.
 It automates the very complex task of dynamically scaling an application in real time.
 The problem with K8s is that it’s a complex system itself; this is an impairment when things are not working as expected.
+This introduction to Kubernetes has touched on some of the most important topics but there is much more to learn.

 Monitoring both Kubernetes and the application environment(s) it is orchestrating is essential to ensure all is working as it should and the users of the application are receiving a prompt and error free service.
 The monitoring solution must provide an integrated view of both the Kubernetes cluster and the applications it supports.
 It must be able to continuously adapt to the ever changing environment as workloads are scheduled across multiple nodes.
 It must be able to ingest vast quantities of data: time series, events and request traces, then condense it into actionable information.